 Available as an optional feature, the fall detection technology includes a built-in sensor which uses certain motion parameters in order to help detect whether there has been a fall.
 As a result, if a fall is detected, you will still be able to initiate a two-way voice call to determine if medical assistance is necessary.
 Since the device uses motion parameters, it may not detect all falls.
 As such, in case of a fall, the user should not wait for the call and is encouraged to always press the button, if possible.

 One of the most practical features is that TELUS medical alert wearable devices are highly water-resistant, which means that if your device gets wet, you will still be able to enjoy its benefits.

 What We Liked

 The best part about having a Livingwell Companion device is the instant connection with a medical response agent whenever there is a medical emergency.
 The two-way communication capability allows its user to request the right kind of help so that the emergency response agent arrives prepared.
-Your listed family and friends receive a notification whenever you are in an emergency, and they can respond first in case they are around.
+Your listed family or friends receive a call from a trained operator when the alert is received, and they can respond first in case they are around.